ga-zelle/APS-what-if/README.md

 of those decisions taken from the original code.

 # Limitation
-There is an intermm release of python for Android-14 and above which seems to allow running the emulator on phones.
+There is an interim release of python for Android-14 and above which seems to allow running the emulator on phones.
+The documentation for installation and use on Android needs to be updated because at the moment it looks more difficult.